my1396/Econ-Study/_posts/2026-02-01-FactSet-DuckDB.md

 Pros: Nice UI for table overview, column browsing, and query execution.

-Cons: Cannot save query notebooks. → Use Jupyter Notebook for better organization and version control.
+Cons: Cannot save query notebooks to local. → Use Jupyter Notebook / Python for better organization and version control.

 You can run SQL queries in the Notebooks.
 To quit the UI, go to terminal and hit <span class="env-green">`Ctrl + D`</span>.